Neetu Kapoor: Personal life

 While filming for Kabhie Kabhie, Singh and actor Rishi Kapoor became romantically involved off-screen and got married on 22 January 1980.
 Their children are Riddhima Kapoor Sahni (born 15 September 1980) and Ranbir Kapoor (born 28 September 1982).
-Riddhima is a fashion designer who married Delhi-based industrialist Bharat Sahni on 25 January 2006.
+Riddhima is a jewellery designer who married Delhi-based industrialist Bharat Sahni on 25 January 2006.
 Their daughter is Samara Sahni (born 23 March 2011).
 Ranbir is an Indian actor who married actress Alia Bhatt on 14 April 2022.
 Their daughter is Raha Kapoor (born 6 November 2022).

 Following a recurring battle with leukaemia and prolonged treatment in New York City, Rishi Kapoor died on 30 April 2020.
 During the filming of Jug Jugg Jeeyo, Singh tested positive for COVID-19 in Chandigarh in December 2020.
 However, she recovered after an isolation period, returning to the film's sets in early January 2021.